Plumber Resume Guide: North Carolina Edition (2026)

 TL;DR

-Plumber resumes require state licensing credentials (apprentice, journeyman, or master), documented supervised hours, and specialized certifications for gas fitting or medical gas systems.
-Hiring managers prioritize candidates who demonstrate code compliance knowledge, diagnostic expertise, and quantified project experience.
+North Carolina plumber resumes require state licensing credentials (Plumbing Technician, Plumbing Class I, or Plumbing Contractor) issued by the North Carolina State Board of Examiners of Plumbing, Heating, and Fire Sprinkler Contractors, documented supervised hours, and specialized certifications for gas fitting or medical gas systems.
+Hiring managers prioritize candidates who demonstrate code compliance knowledge under North Carolina State Plumbing Code, diagnostic expertise, and quantified project experience.
 The critical mistake most plumbers make?
 Failing to specify license type and number prominently on their resume.
-This guide delivers 15 bullet point examples, three summary templates by experience level, and 30+ ATS keywords extracted from current job postings.
+This guide delivers 15 bullet point examples, three summary templates by experience level, and 30+ ATS keywords extracted from current North Carolina job postings.

 What Recruiters Look For